arjunvekariyagithub/Breakout/README.md

 ## DX-BALL

         - DX-Ball is a computer game developed in Turbo C++ using graphics libraries.
         - Thoug developed in C++, It offers immersive user interface and reach features that only animated games can offer.
-        - It is easy to develop the same game and UI using game engine tool such as Unity-3D but developing it in C++ is
-          quite a challenging task due to lack of support for rich user interface.
+        - It is easy to develop the same game and UI using game engine tool such as Unity-3D but developing it in C++ is quite a challenging task due to lack of support for rich user interface.
         - Most importantly, I have developed this game without borrowing even a single line of code from any other source but my brain.
         - Take a look at actual screenshots below, captured by executing source code using Turbo C++ compiler.

 ####Features:
-        - Reach user interface
+        - Rich user interface
         - Complete user controlled UI.
         - Lots of options for customizing Ball and Slidebar colors and size.
         - Multiple difficulty levels: Beginners, Intermediate & Expert.